neoforged/.github/primers/26.2/index.md

         - `layers` - The set of quad layers to render.
         - `$PreparedBuffers`, `$PreparedLayer` are removed
     - `SectionUpdateRenderState` - The render state of a section to update.
+- `net.minecraft.client.renderer.texture`
+    - `AbstractTexture#releaseTextures` - Closes the texture and its view if open.
-- `net.minecraft.client.renderer.texture.TextureAtlasSprite#isAnimated` is now `public` from package-private
+    - `TextureAtlasSprite#isAnimated` is now `public` from package-private
 - `net.minecraft.client.resources.model`
     - `BlockStateDefinitions#definitionLocationToBlockStateMapper` is now `public` from package-private
+    - `ModelManager`
+        - `$BlockOnlyMaterialBaker` - An implemented `MaterialBaker` for a block.
-    - `ModelManager$MaterialBakerImpl` - An implemented `MaterialBaker`.
+        - `$CombinedBlockItemMaterialBaker` - An implemented `MaterialBaker` for a block item.
+    - `SimpleModelWrapper#findNonBlockSprites` - Returns a map of sprites that are not in the block texture atlas.
+- `net.minecraft.client.resources.model.geometry.BakedQuad$MaterialFlags` can now only target `ElementType#TYPE_USE`
+- `net.minecraft.client.resources.model.sprite`
+    - `MaterialBaker` is now an abstract `class` instead of an `interface`
+        - `replacementForMissingMaterial` - Gets the baked material that represents the missing sprite.
+        - `bake` - Bakes the `Material`.
+        - `bakeForAtlas` - Bakes the `Material` within the given atlas.
+        - `logMissingTextures` - Logs any missing textures or references in the model.
-- `net.minecraft.client.resources.model.sprite.SpriteId#buffer` are removed
+    - `SpriteId#buffer` are removed
 - `net.minecraft.client.telemetry`
     - `TelemetryEventType#GRAPHICS_CAPABILITIES` - The capabilities of the graphics card.
     - `TelemetryProperty`